There's nothing like the Alabama Gulf Shore for fun in the sun -- Southern style!

 Traveling East, and a bit further inland, you'll also want to make a detour to Alabama's best kept secret, Bellingrath Gardens, located in a little town called Theodore, Alabama, near Mobile.
 Or, head even further to the Florida state line where Perdido Key Beach offers more family-friendly outdoor adventure for kids of all ages.

-Meanwhile, get your beach blankets and get ready to hit the surf.
+Meanwhile, grab your beach blankets (and the sunscreen) and get ready to hit the surf.

 Have fun, ya'll!

 Postcards from the Alabama Gulf - Wish you were here!